'Understanding the representation of immigration'

 The PhD explores how the public form attitudes to immigration and the ways in which asylum seekers and refugees are represented by the public, popular culture and political rhetoric.
 The way in which survey data that aims to capture people’s attitudes will also be critically examined and how this may reflect trends and patterns over history in relation to the general consensus towards immigration at a particular time.
 Finally, refugee and asylum seekers represent and ‘perform’ their self, identity and citizenship will be additionally explored.

 Key research questions include:

-- A review of existing survey data on public attitudes towards truth
+- A meta-review of survey data that captures people’s attitudes towards immigration

 I completed a British Psychological Society accredited BSc degree in Psychology in 2016 from Manchester Metropolitan University.
-I then went on to study MSc Psychology (by research).
+I then went on to study MSc Psychology (by research) achieving distinction.

-Throughout my studies I have been a volunteer at the Rochdale Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
+Throughout my studies I have been a volunteer at a local Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
 Within both these roles I have worked alongside, supported and researched groups of people who are consistently misrepresented within policy and public discourse.